tomcam/promotingyournovel/check/index.md

-# Your Step-by-Step Publishing Checklist
+# Your Step-by-Step Publishing Checklist (file /check/index.md)

 ## Just do these in order at roughly the times shown.
 Pay attention to the dates for book promotion sites because you sometimes need to plan over a month ahead